French lower house approves Dexia guarantee bill

 Socialists in the lower house voted against the bill on Monday.

-The new law calls for France to guarantee up to 33 billion euros (29 billion pounds) in interbank and bond borrowing by Dexia and its Dexia Credit Local unit, which provided the municipal government loans.
+The new law calls for France to guarantee up to 33 billion euros ($45 billion) in interbank and bond borrowing by Dexia and its Dexia Credit Local unit, which provided the municipal government loans.

 The bill also clears the way for French state bank Caisse des Depots, which is taking over Dexia Credit Local's French lending business, to guarantee 10 billion euros in local authority loans made by Dexia Municipal Agency (DexMa).